This post may contain affiliate links.

 Image Credit: Deposit Photos

-When stocking up on food supplies, focus on foods that have a long shelf life and are easy to prepare.
+When stocking up on food, focus on items with a long shelf life and that are easy to prepare.
 Consider the nutritional value of the food you are storing and make sure to include items that all family members will enjoy.
-Remember that dried and dehydrated foods often take up less space than canned goods, but make sure you have the correct means of cooking them.

 Kate Chalmers